top of page

 Spain NLV:

-• Generally (depending on the consulate) you’re not required to provide proof accommodation for the visa application.
+• Generally, you’re not required to provide proof of accommodation for the visa application, depending on the consulate.

 Portugal D7 Visa: